volodymyrhudyma/blog/content/blog/2020-12-24-a-neat-tool-to-quickly-run-your-javascript-code.md

 ![RunJS design](/img/screenshot-2020-12-24-at-12.12.44.png "RunJS design")

-One of the key features for me is an ability to install external dependencies in one click.
+One of the most important features for me is the ability to install external dependencies with one click.

-Let's say we need to quickly fetch the data from an api and see if our code is good enough to do that:
+Let's say we need to quickly retrieve the data from an API and see if our code is good enough for it:

 ![RunJS Install Dependency](/img/screenshot-2020-12-24-at-12.23.38.png "RunJS Install Dependency")

-As you can see, we do not yet have `apisauce` installed, so let's do that by clicking on an **Install** link and see what happens:
+As you can see, we have not installed the `apisauce` yet, so let's do that by clicking on an **Install** link and see what happens:

 ![RunJS Fetched Data](/img/screenshot-2020-12-24-at-12.24.13.png "RunJS Fetched Data")

-Awesome, we were able to install the library and now we see the fetch results at the right side.
-Our code works perfectly fine.
+Great, we were able to install the library and now we can see the fetch results on the right.
+Our code is working perfectly fine.

-It also ships with a lot of available configurations, like:
+It also comes with a lot of available configurations like:

 * Setting environment variables
-* Setting working directory
+* Setting the working directory
-* Auto code formatting
+* Automatic code formatting
-* Listing and removing installed npm packages
+* Listing and removing installed **npm** packages
-* Setting the theme (my fav by far is Dracula, the one you can see on the screenshots)
+* Setting the theme (my favourite by far is Dracula, the one you can see on the screenshots)

 ## Summary

-This is not a typical tutorial from me, but I hope you like it anyways.
+This is not a typical tutorial from me, but I hope you like it anyway.

-I wanted to share with you this awesome tool that I use on the daily basis.
+I wanted to share this great tool that I use every day.

-After reading this you may notice that the vast majority of the code that is written in the "code sections" in my blog is written in RunJS.
+After reading this, you may notice that the vast majority of the code in the "code sections" on my blog is written in RunJS.